Kremlin Wall Necropolis: Individual tombs, 1919–1985

 The row of individual tombs behind the Mausoleum began to acquire its present shape after the end of World War II.
 Sergei Merkurov created the first five tombs, for the recently deceased Mikhail Kalinin and Andrey Zhdanov, as well as for Yakov Sverdlov, Mikhail Frunze and Felix Dzerzhinsky who had died decades earlier.
 Grey granite stands that separate Red Square from the wall were built in the same period.
 In 1947 Merkurov proposed rebuilding the Mausoleum into a sort of "Pergamon Altar" that would become a foreground to a statue of Stalin placed atop Senatskaya tower.
 Dmitry Chechulin, Vera Mukhina and others spoke against the proposal and it was soon dropped.

 There are, in total, twelve individual tombs; all, including the four burials of the 1980s, are shaped similar to the canonical Merkurov's model.
 All twelve are considered to have died of natural causes, although some, such as Frunze, had unusual circumstances associated with their deaths.
 Konstantin Chernenko, who died in March 1985, became the last person to be buried on Red Square.
 Former head of state Andrei Gromyko, who died in July 1989, was offered burial in the Necropolis near his predecessors but was eventually buried at the Novodevichy cemetery at the request of his family.

 The Kremlin wall and the stands erected in the 1940s were traditionally separated with a line of blue spruce (Picea pungens), a tree not occurring naturally in Russia.
 In August–September 2007 the aging trees, with few exceptions, were cut down and replaced with young trees.
 A Federal Protective Service spokesman explained that the previous generation of spruce, planted in the 1970s, suffered from the dryness of the urban landscape; 28 old but sound trees were handpicked for replanting inside the Kremlin.
 New trees were selected from the nurseries of Altai Mountains, Russian Far East and "some foreign countries".
-The FPS spokesman also mentioned that in Nikita Khrushchev's period there were plans to plant a fruit garden around the Mausoleum, but the proposal was rejected in fear of fruit flies.
+The FPS spokesman also mentioned that in Nikita Khrushchev's period there were plans to plant a fruit garden around the Mausoleum, but the proposal was rejected out of concern for fruit flies.